Skip to main content

 “Get all customers from the CRM app and create corresponding contacts in the support app.”

-“Call the payments app’s /api/webhooks/test endpoint from the storefront app’s sandbox and show me the response.”
+“Call the payments app’s /api/webhooks/test endpoint from this project’s sandbox and show me the response.”

 Discover and explore:

-“List all the apps in our org that accept cross-app calls, then show me what endpoints the top-selling app has.”
+“List the apps the agent can operate, then show me what endpoints the top-selling app has.”